sslab-gatech/Rudra/README.md

 The easiest way to use Rudra is to use [Docker](https://www.docker.com/).

 1. First, make sure your system has Docker and Python 3 installed.
+2. Add `rudra:latest` image on your system.
+There are two ways of doing this:
+    * `docker pull ghcr.io/sslab-gatech/rudra:master && docker tag ghcr.io/sslab-gatech/rudra:master rudra:latest`
-2. Run `docker build . -t rudra:latest`.
+    * Alternatively, you can build your own image with `docker build . -t rudra:latest`
 3. Run `./setup_rudra_runner_home.py <directory>` and set `RUDRA_RUNNER_HOME` to that directory.
    Example: `./setup_rudra_runner_home.py ~/rudra-home && export RUDRA_RUNNER_HOME=$HOME/rudra-home`.
     * There are two scripts, `./setup_rudra_runner_home.py` and `./setup_rudra_runner_home_fixed.py`.